GT-EmoryMINDlab/rodent-whole-brain-preprocessing-recipe/README.md

 # Rodent Whole-Brain fMRI Data Processing Toolbox
 This is a generally applicable and user-friendly fMRI preprocessing toolbox for the whole brain of mice and rats.
 It provides the standard preprocessing procedures for preprocessing rodent brains as described in (Chuang et al., 2018; Lee et al., 2019).
 This toolbox was generalized for both mice and rat group data.
-It normalizes the group datasets to a standard template of the mouse or the rat model, and then extracts timeseries based on an atlas.
-This software toolbox allows a variety of combinations of preprocessing procedures and parameters being specified by users depending on the applications.
-Moreover, a user-specified repressors file can be added for task pattern regressions in addition to the classical detrending, motion parameters, brain tissue or noise regressions.
-This toolbox has been tested on 4 different fMRI group datasets of rodent whole brains with different imaging and experimental settings (3 rats groups and 1 mice group).
+It normalizes the group datasets to a standard template of the mouse or the rat brain, and then extracts timeseries based on an atlas.
+This software toolbox allows a variety of combinations of preprocessing procedures and parameters that are specified by users depending on the applications.
+Moreover, a user-specified regressors file can be added for task pattern regressions in addition to the classical detrending, motion parameters, brain tissue or noise regressions.
+This toolbox has been tested on 5 different fMRI group datasets of rodent whole brains with different imaging and experimental settings (3 rat groups and 2 mouse groups).
 Decent functional connectivity maps and quasiperiodic dynamic patterns (Thompson et al., 2014) were obtained.
 A video tutorial for using this toolbox is available [here](https://youtube.com/playlist?list=PLzl6lxEF9yCb3i0Coc5noXWzINKqWXTOd).
 A comprehensive user manual is enclosed below.

 If you find this toolbox useful for your work, please credit it to: Nan Xu, Leo Zhang+, Sam Larson+, Zengmin Li, Nmachi Anumba, Lauren Daley, Wen-Ju Pan, Kai-Hsiang Chuang, Shella Keilholz, 2021.
 Rodent whole-brain fMRI data preprocessing toolbox. https://github.com/GT-EmoryMINDlab/rodent-whole-brain-preprocessing-recipe (+ equal contributions)